 How To Take It

-This recommended dosage must be divided into four intakes throughout the day, which means you get to consume 5g of creatine per serving.
+Take 20 grams of creatine for four to seven days during the loading phase if you take it for athletic performance.
+This recommended dosage must be divided into four intakes throughout the day, which means you'll consume 5g of creatine per serving.

-After the loading phase, you must lower the doses and take it down to 2 to 5 grams of creatine per day.
+After the loading phase, you must lower the doses and take them down to 2 to 5 grams daily.

 This should be enough to keep it at optimum levels and prevent a creatine deficit.